Make an Appointment

 If you’re wondering if your home is up to code, contact us today.

 Types of Electrical Outlets & Their Uses

 Different rooms, different circuits, and different uses determine the correct outlets to be installed.
 Here are some examples:

 AND IT’S DONE!

-Book your next appointment, or call for 24/7 emergency assistance.
+Book your next appointment or call us for emergency assistance.